shkevinlee/CS454/README.md

 ## install gurobipy
 register in http://www.gurobi.com/ and follow the instrucutions.

+> register on website -> download gurobi optimizer -> install license on local with "grbgetkey" command

 after install gurobipy, use in python:

 > from gurobipy import *